-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the quarterly period ended March 31, 1998 or, [] TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from to COMMISSION FILE NUMBER: 0-23556 INHALE THERAPEUTIC SYSTEMS (Exact name of registrant as specified in its charter) CALIFORNIA 94-3134940 (State of other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 150 INDUSTRIAL ROAD SAN CARLOS, CALIFORNIA 94070 (Address of principal executive offices) 650-631-3100 (Registrant's telephone number, including area code) Not applicable (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the guarterly period ended September 30, 1998 or, TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES [] EXCHANGE ACT OF 1934.
+For the transition period from to COMMISSION FILE NUMBER: 0-23556 INHALE THERAPEUTIC SYSTEMS, INC. (Exact name of registrant as specified in its charter) DELAWARE 94-3134940 -----(State of other jurisdiction of (IRS Employer Identification No.) incorporation or organization) 150 INDUSTRIAL ROAD SAN CARLOS, CALIFORNIA 94070 (Address of principal executive offices) 650-631-3100 (Registrant's telephone number, including area code)

+Not applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 [X] Yes [] No